 Why do actors lie about their age?
 There are a few reasons.
 Actors know that casting agents prefer younger people to play younger roles.

 Casting directors tend to be in their early 30s and have an unspoken bias towards people closer to their age.
 It doesn’t matter how talented an older actor might be; they’re going to be passed over for someone younger.

 Agency models also prefer younger models because they’re easier to book jobs for and they look better in the clothing.
 This is why you’ll often see actresses in their 20s and 30s representing luxury brands that sell expensive handbags, shoes, clothing, and more designed for women in their 40s or 50s.

 It’s all about marketing products to the right types of consumers for the most sales.

 Actors Lying On Their Resumes Lies About The Budget

-Tupac Shakur claimed that he was shot five times and robbed for his jewelry worth $250,000 during a drive-by shooting in 1994.
-In actuality, he was only shot once and wasn’t robbed for his jewelry at all.
+Tupac Shakur claimed that he was shot five times and robbed of his jewelry worth $250,000 during a drive-by shooting in 1994.
+In actuality, he was only shot once and wasn’t robbed of his jewelry at all.